chandankumarr/MLOPS--ML-CICD/README.md

-# MLOPS--ML-CICD
+# MLOPS--ML-Pipeline
-practice of MLCICD
+practice of pipeline